Interactive Physical LED Installation and Web Application Design

 aQRium Goals for The New England Aquarium

-Designing Interactions is a course at MIT that explores user experience within pervasive computing while taking into consideration design, technological, social and business aspects.
-For the second half of the semester, we partnered with the New England Aquarium to prototype interactive installations using new technologies for their future research and development plans.
+As part of the Designing Interactions course at MIT, we partnered with the New England Aquarium to prototype an interactive installation using new technologies for their future research and development plans.

-The New England Aquarium provides a visitor experience that is both educational and entertaining, yet the aquarium’s fast-tempo and dense space can detract from a fully enriching educational experience.
+The New England Aquarium provides a visitor experience that is both educational and entertaining, yet the aquarium’s fast-tempo and dense space can detract from a fully enriching and self-paced educational experience.

 How can we create an interactive installation in an underutilized space that: